AnthoLeclercq/stage/README.md

 # stage
-A little site with school interns in html/css and js with docker
+A little site with school interns in html/css and js with docker / mysql image